SreenathSaikumar/big-data-installs/README.md

 # big-data-installs
 Installing Hadoop and Spark on Linux for the Big Data course at PES University, now with support for your extremely niche Arch and ZSH setup.
-Only the Hadoop script has been changed as of now.
+Only the Hadoop script has been changed as of now and the Markdown files are still written for Ubuntu but shouldn't be an issue.

 # Installing Hadoop and Spark